 The principals are Grant and Annette Burbidge.

-The farms have predominantly granite soils, of which 80 percent has been sown to phalaris and sub clover based pastures which provide an average stocking rate of 16 DSE per Ha.
+The farms at Tarcutta have predominantly granite soils, of which 80 percent has been sown to phalaris and sub clover based pastures which provide an average stocking rate of 16 DSE per Ha.
 Average rainfall is 800-900 mm.

 Burbidge Farms has a culture of training a diverse group of younger people to help realise their potential and become more valuable to the wider agricultural industry.
 Everyone working in the business is also encouraged to undertake further external training.